Fyten Lea property overlooking the Red Deer River, AB (Photo by NCC)

 Nestled near the Red Deer area lies a Nature Conservancy of Canada (NCC) property unlike any other.
 Just 49 hectares (121 acres) in size, the Fyten Lea property has a wide variety of ecosystems within relatively close proximity.
 Aspen forest, mixed spruce forest, shrublands, wetlands, grasslands and badlands are found here.

 The property is situated along the Red Deer River, near a riparian zone.
 Riparian zones are areas of vegetation that can be found bordering a body of water.
-They help maintain the health of the body of water they surround, which in this case is the river.
+They help maintain the health of the waterbody they surround, which in this case is the river.
 Riparian zones do this in a few ways: by helping regulate the river’s temperature, preventing erosion and helping filter out harmful pollutants from runoff before they enter the water.

 A wide range of plant and animal species are concentrated in this area.
 They are able to thrive thanks to the wide variety of ecosystems found on the property.